 - Gaffer tape for tape organization

-- Memory cards or other storage medium for on-camera recording (if applicable)
+- Memory cards or another storage medium for on-camera recording (if applicable)

-An encoder is the tool that takes your video feed and converts it into a format ready for online streaming.
-(Usually this is RTMP).
+An encoder is a tool that takes your video feed and converts it into a format ready for online streaming.
+(Usually, this is RTMP).

 There are two types of encoders: hardware and software.
 Hardware encoders are dedicated devices made for one purpose: streaming.
 They are used mostly in two situations.
 The first is intensive studio/enterprise use (including 24/7 live streaming).
 The second is for mobile live streaming from the field and remote locations.